ciur/papermerge/README.md

 On Dell-XPS laptop with 12-core i7 CPU it takes about 5 seconds to run all 245 unit tests in parallel; without ``--parallel`` argument on same CPU it takes approximately 17 seconds to run them.

+Another commonly used argument is ``--failfast``.
+If ``--failfast`` argument is provided, a failed test will conveniently stop execution of entire test
+suite:

+    $ ./run_tests.sh --failfast

+In order to run only views tests and stop if there is a failing test:

+    $ DJANGO_SETTINGS_MODULE=config.settings.test
+    $ ./manage.py test papermerge/test/views/ --failfast

+Following command will run only tests from papermerge/test/views folder and show ALL python and django warnings:

+    $ DJANGO_SETTINGS_MODULE=config.settings.test
+    $ python manage.py -W all test papermerge/test/views/

 ### Commercial Support